-- 17.1 If the public procurement legislation applies to a contract, the selection of suppliers to be invited to tender for the contract must follow the requirements of that legislation. - If the estimated total contract value for the procurement is between £100,000 and PCR 2015 thresholds, a minimum of five (5) potential suppliers must be invited to tender using the Council's e-tendering system. public procurement legislation does not apply, and the estimated contract value is £100,000 or more, at least three potential contractors should be invited to tender.
-Where appropriate possible those invited to tender should include at least two three (3) local suppliers.
-The number of contractors suppliers invited to tender should ensure full competition is achieved.
-Potential contractors should be selected in the following way: - Placing an advertisement on the Council's website or in one or more newspapers circulating in the West Midlands or in one or more newspapers or journals circulating among persons who undertake such contracts or subcontracts. - The placing of the advertisement should aim to achieve maximum interest amongst contractors. - 17.3 Companies expressing an interest in being invited to tender in response to an advertisement, must satisfy the Council as to their legal, financial and technical capacity (including but not limited to their Health & Safety and Equal Opportunities policies) to undertake the contract by completing a standard questionnaire (where relevant) or tender document where the open procedure of the Public Contract Regulations is used, in a form approved by the Head of Legal and Procurement Services. - 17.4 The Head of Legal and Procurement Services shall be responsible for ensuring that an "Invitation to Tender" procedure that demonstrates public sector best practice is available and adhered to, at all times.
+- 17.1 If the public procurement legislation applies to a contract, the selection of suppliers to be invited to tender for the contract must follow the requirements of that legislation. - 17.2 If the estimated total contract value for the procurement is between £100,000 and PCR 2015 thresholds, a minimum of five (5) potential suppliers must be invited to tender using the Council's e-tendering system.
+Where possible those invited to tender should include at least three (3) local suppliers.
+The number of suppliers invited to tender should ensure full competition is achieved. - 17.3 Where the Health Care Services (Provider Selection Regime) Regulations apply, the selection of suppliers to be awarded or invited to tender for the contract must follow the requirements of that legislation.
+No financial thresholds apply to the Provider Selection Regime. - 17.43 Companies expressing an interest in being invited to tender in response to an advertisement, must satisfy the Council as to their legal, financial and technical capacity (including but not limited to their Health & Safety and Equal Opportunities policies) to undertake the contract by completing a standard questionnaire (where relevant) or tender document where the open procedure of the Public Contract Regulations is used, in a form approved by the Head of Legal and Procurement Services. - 17.54 The Head of Legal and Procurement Services shall be responsible for ensuring that an "Invitation to Tender" procedure that demonstrates public sector best practice is available and adhered to, at all times.